Skip to main content

 • Specifying the separator and number settings

-Once both these are done, project numbers will be assigned to projects by appending the naming blocks from left to right based on their order (top to bottom).
+Once both these are done, project numbers and change order numbers will be assigned to projects and change orders by appending the naming blocks from left to right based on their order (top to bottom).
 The separator will be added between the blocks, and the numbering sequence will be added at the end of the format.

 Check out these examples before you start defining the number format.